 On average, more than 300 pedestrians are struck by vehicles every year in Edmonton.
 In those collisions, pedestrians always come out the losers.
-Although vehicle/pedestrian collisions happen year round, evidence shows that more pedestrians are likely to be injured in the Fall months when daylight diminishes.
+The sad truth is the majority of vehicle/pedestrian collisions happen at intersections and in crosswalks.

 Heads Up Pedestrians!

 You’ve got the walk signal and you begin to cross.
 You have the right of way.
 It is up to drivers to yield to you.
 You are half ways across when you hear a vehicle almost on top of you.